 - 5.8 The charges from the WLWA are split into two parts a fixed element and a variable element.
 The fixed charge is apportioned according to each constituent authority's council tax bases before the start of the financial year and is included in the central levy costs.
 The variable element is called Pay As You Throw (PAYT) and is charged according to the tonnages delivered to WLWA.
 Charges vary depending on the type of waste sent for disposal such as landfill or organic waste and these costs are paid for by Regeneration & Environment. - 5.9 2014-15 was the first full year of the West London Residual Services Contract which is to provide interim landfill services pending the construction of the Energy for Waste Plant in South Gloucestershire.
-For 2016/17 the costs of the WLWA are expected to fall by £4.1m of which the fixed levy element is £0.6m.
-This reduction in the fixed levy would be spread across the six participating authorities.
-Consequently Brent is expecting the levy to fall in 2016/17 from its current level of £1.786m though final figures for this are still awaited. - 5.10 At present without firm indications from the levying bodies the overall planned budget for 2016/17 of £2.734m has not been amended therefore we are currently holding a contingency within the Levies Budget to fund any variation in charges that may arise during 2016/17.
+For 2016/17 the costs of the WLWA are expected to fall by £4.2m though the PAYT element of £3.3m is a one off saving, the fixed levy element of this saving is £0.9m.
+This reduction in the fixed levy is spread across the six participating authorities.
+Consequently the Brent levy will fall in 2016/17 from its current level of £1.786m to £1.695m. - 5.10 We are awaiting final figures for the LPFA and the Lee Valley Regional Park.
+At this stage in the budgeting process we do not plan to change the overall planned budget for 2016/17 of £2.734m and instead a contingency will be held to fund any variation in charges that may arise during 2016/17 and future years.

-6. PREMATURE RETIREMENT COMPENSATION (PRC ) AND PENSION CONTRIBUTIONS
+6. PREMATURE RETIREMENT COMPENSATION (PRC) AND PENSION CONTRIBUTIONS